andrewaguiar/mini_search/README.md

 # MiniSearch

-A simple and naive mini search engine in memory using TF IDF
+A simple and naive mini search engine in memory using TF IDF (PoC)

 ## Installation